 The department offers two Master of Science degrees, a Master of Science in Computer Science (M.S.C.S.) and a Master of Science in Software Engineering (M.S.S.E).
 The M.S.C.S. is a multidisciplinary degree program designed to strengthen skills in advanced computing concepts concerning software development, modeling, and experimental techniques.
-The M.S.S.E. is an interdisciplinary professional degree program between the Department of Computer Science and the Department of Industrial Engineering with an emphasis on the integration of systems and software engineering concepts.
+The M.S.S.E. is a professional degree program with an emphasis on the integration of systems and software engineering concepts.
 Both degree programs require filing a degree plan within the student’s first semester of study and passing the Final Comprehensive Examination as required by the university.

 Master of Science in Computer Science.
 The degree plan for students pursuing a Master of Science in Computer Science must include two theory courses chosen from CS 5381, 5383, and 5384 as well as two systems courses chosen from CS 5352, 5375, and 5368.
 The thesis plan requires an additional four CS graduate elective courses (one of which may be CS 7000) and 6 hours of CS 6000.
 The non-thesis project/report option requires an additional seven CS graduate elective courses (one of which may be CS 7000) and 3 hours of CS 6001/6002.
 The non-thesis exam option requires an additional eight CS graduate elective courses.